- As the world changes, businesses must find a way to adapt or have the choice taken away from them.

 Too often, we bucket our challenges into cozy, but false antidotes to help ensure we behave a certain way.
 We say, “Business isn’t personal.”
 That may be true when the robots take over.
 Executives demand, “Do more with less.”
 Maybe, if you allow people to focus on less.
 Then there’s my least favorite business cliché, “Choose between fast, cheap or good.”
 I’m guessing some crafty consultant invented that magical philosophy at the turn of the century, and it has been haunting businesses ever since.
 Old-school rhetoric produces wrong answers and justifies bad behavior.

 Few things in business are more inspiring than adopting a new way to work and shattering the clichés that have entrenched unproductive habits.
-But a company’s ability to successfully change is often hampered by layers of misalignment and a lack of real commitment to transform.
+But a company’s ability for successful business change is often hampered by layers of misalignment and a lack of real commitment to transform.
 About two thirds of all digital transformations fail, and it’s usually not the technology at fault, but the people.1 And that failure starts at the top.

 If you want to be the driver of change, instead of driven by it, here are a few ideas to help make your journey a bit easier.

 Every time I hear “fast, cheap or good”, I feel like the battle is already half lost because it makes a false assumption and kills creative thinking.
 Creativity is the key to business change and commitment is the lynchpin.
 You’ll also need the wherewithal to push through the uncomfortableness of transformation.
 In PwC’s Global Innovation Survey, when we asked CEOs to name the top three most important ingredients for successful innovation, 31% said having the capability for creativity.
 That’s why we need a new way of looking at change: